ZigaoWang/daztab/README.md

 ## Install

-You can simple install DazTab Lite via [Chrome Web Store](https://chrome.google.com/webstore/detail/daztab-lite/bagdffmnpgghcehadgmhcppaphpdfmbb).
+You can simple install DazTab via [Chrome Web Store](https://chrome.google.com/webstore/detail/daztab-lite/bagdffmnpgghcehadgmhcppaphpdfmbb).

 ## License

-DazTab Lite is released under the MIT License.
+DazTab is released under the MIT License.
 Please see the [LICENSE](/LICENSE) file for more information.

 ## Privacy Policy

-DazTab Lite do not collect any personal information, and we do not use cookies.
+DazTab do not collect any personal information, and we do not use cookies.
 For more information, please click [here](https://old.daztab.com/privacy.html) to see the privacy policy.